adedner/dune-fempy/doc/sphinx/usage.rst

 Running the examples
 ################################

-First of all, once Dune-fempy has been installed, a good way to check whether everything works is to see whether the demos are working properly.
+First of all, once Dune-Fempy has been installed, a good way to check whether everything works is to see whether the demos are working properly.
 The demos are located in the demo folder in the main directory, but in order to run them, you have to go into the build-cmake folder.
 For instance, to run the laplace.py demo, you would type

 .. code-block:: bash